maxbechtold/tante-emmas/src/hints/slides.md

 * The sources are available
   * as clone from https://github.com/almondtools/tante-emmas.git
-  * as project from the provided USB stick
+  * as project from the provided USB drive
 * The workshop script (tasks.pdf) is available
   * in the src/hints directory
-  * or as additional file from the provided USB-stick
+  * or as additional file from the provided USB drive
 * There are two different setups
   * install the project from maven `mvn clean install -Poffline`
-  * or copy all depedencies from the provided USB stick
+  * or copy all dependencies from the provided USB drive

 ---